Here are some tips for a healthy pregnancy, which support the development of a healthy baby and prepare you for birth.

 In final weeks of pregnancy: Help the Baby Move into the Best Position for Birth (can lead to shorter, less painful labor)

-Note: this information is based on an idea called Optimal Fetal Positioning.
+Note: this information is based on ideas called Optimal Fetal Positioning or Spinning Babies.
 The research about whether doing this during pregnancy makes a difference for babies’ positions during labor is limited, but it can’t hurt.
 Doing these things during labor definitely helps with babies’ positioning at birth.

 What position is best, and why?
 Ideally, in labor, baby is head-down, with his back along your belly, and his face pointing toward your back.
 (This is called anterior.)
 Lots of babies (as many as 25%, or 1 in 4) are posterior instead: looking toward your belly, with his hard little head pressing against your lower back.
 This causes back labor, which is usually more painful than regular labor, and labor also tends to last much longer, as the baby is not in a good position to help your cervix dilate.